Skip to main content.

 Person stretching in bed

-Are you an early bird or night owl?
+Are you an early bird or a night owl?
 A person’s sleep schedule preference is closely tied to their circadian rhythms, the natural physical process that follows a similar cycle every 24 hours.
-But, either sleep-wake cycle can promote a healthy lifestyle, right?
+But either sleep-wake cycle can promote a healthy lifestyle, right?
 Not so fast.

 Several studies have associated later sleep times with many health issues.
 That’s because people who stay up late tend to accumulate sleep debt if they’re forced to wake early.
 Work and school, which commonly begin early, create a mismatch with night owls’ sleep-wake schedules—and can negatively affect their health and performance.